Edgar Awards: Episode in a Television Series

-The Edgar Allan Poe Award for Best Young Adult Novel was established in 1989.
+The Edgar Allan Poe Award for Best Episode in a TV Series was established in 1952.

 Discontinued categories

 Book Jacket

-The Edgar Allan Poe Award for Best Book Jacket was established in 1955 discontinued in 1975.
+The Edgar Allan Poe Award for Best Book Jacket was established in 1955 and discontinued in 1975.

 Foreign Film

-The Edgar Allan Poe Award for Best Foreign Film was established in 1949 discontinued in 1966.
+The Edgar Allan Poe Award for Best Foreign Film was established in 1949 and discontinued in 1966.

 Motion Picture Screenplay

 The Edgar Allan Poe Award for Best Motion Picture Screenplay was established in 1946 and discontinued in 2009.

 Mystery Criticism

-The Edgar Allan Poe Award for Outstanding Mystery Criticism was established in 1946 discontinued in 1967.
+The Edgar Allan Poe Award for Outstanding Mystery Criticism was established in 1946 and discontinued in 1967.

 Play

 The Edgar Allan Poe Award for Best Play was established in 1950 and is irregular.

 Radio Drama

 The Edgar Allan Poe Award for Best Radio Drama was established in 1946 and discontinued in 1960.

 Special Award

 The Edgar Allan Poe Special Award was established in 1949 and is irregular.

 Television Feature or Miniseries

-The Edgar Allan Poe Award for Best Television Feature of Miniseries was established in 1972 and discontinued in 2007.
+The Edgar Allan Poe Award for Best Television Feature or Miniseries was established in 1972 and discontinued in 2007.